 However, this monetization strategy gets a little murky.
 The Federal Trade Commission (FTC) recently fined Fashion Nova $4.2 million for suppressing negative reviews, even though—supposedly—a third-party service solicited them.

-The FTC has a whole new set of guidelines that will affect ecommerce merchants and, ultimately, the bloggers they’re paying to write sponsored reviews.
+The FTC has a whole set of guidelines that pertain to ecommerce merchants and, ultimately, the bloggers they’re paying to write sponsored reviews.

 Avoid landing your blog in hot water by: